Interplay of strong correlations and covalency in ionic band insulators: Introduction

-The ionic Hubbard model, which comprises a two-sublattice system having orbital energies, $V$ and $-V$ with a local Coulomb repulsion, drew a lot of attention after the pioneering work by Arti Garg et. al.,\cite{PhysRevLett.97.046403}, which showed that correlations can turn a band insulator into a metal and for higher interaction strengths, $U$, into a Mott insulator.
-The $U-V$ phase diagram, found through a iterated perturbation theory (IPT) solution of the self-consistent impurity problem within dynamical mean field theory (DMFT), exhibited a finite metallic region, which transformed into a line at large $U$ and $V$, as should be the case in the exactly known atomic limit.
-Later studies using a modified form of IPT, and numerical renormalization group at zero temperature ($T=0$), and a continuous time quantum Monte-Carlo (CTQMC) study, while confirming the existence of an intervening metallic phase, were not in agreement about the extent of the metallic region.
-Furthermore, one could ask if there exist parameters other then interaction strength, that could induce metallicity in band insulators, and what would be the interplay of interactions with such an athermal parameter.
-In this work, we have reconciled the results from the IPT and CTQMC studies, while also answering the latter question within a two orbital Hubbard model with on-site repulsion, $U$, between electrons of opposite spin.
-The novelty of our model is embodied by a parameter ``$x \in [0,1]$" which may be interpreted as the degree of ionicity, while $1-x$ is concomitantly interpreted as the degree of covalency.
+The ionic Hubbard model, which comprises a two-sublattice system having orbital energies $V$ and $-V$ with a local Coulomb repulsion, drew a lot of attention after the pioneering work by Arti Garg et. al.,\cite{garg2006can}, which showed that correlations can turn a band insulator into a metal and for higher interaction strengths, $U$, into a Mott insulator.
+The $U-V$ phase diagram, found through an iterative perturbation theory (IPT) solution of the self-consistent impurity problem within dynamical mean field theory (DMFT), exhibited a finite metallic region, which transformed into a line at large $U$ and $V$, as should be the case in the exactly known atomic limit.
+Later studies using a modified form of IPT~\cite{craco2008electronic}, numerical renormalization group at zero temperature \cite{byczuk2009insulating}, and the continuous time quantum Monte-Carlo (CTQMC) method\cite{kim2014finite}, while confirming the existence of an intervening metallic phase, were not in agreement about the extent of the metallic region.
+Furthermore, one could ask if there exist parameters other than interaction strength that could induce metallicity in band insulators, and what would be the interplay of interactions with such an athermal parameter.
+In this work, we obtain the results from CTQMC, while also answering the latter question within a two orbital Hubbard model with on-site repulsion, $U$, between electrons of opposite spin.
+The novelty of our model is embodied by a parameter, $x \in [0,1]$, which may be interpreted as the degree of ionicity, while $1-x$ is concomitantly interpreted as the degree of covalency.
 Such a parametrization permits us to explore the interplay of ionicity and covalency in interacting band insulators.
-So for $x=1$, we obtain purely ionic band insulators\cite{PhysRevLett.97.046403} while for $x=0$, the model reduces to purely covalent band insulators\cite{PhysRevB.80.155116}.
+So for $x=1$, we obtain purely ionic band insulators\cite{garg2006can} while for $x=0$, the model reduces to purely covalent insulators\cite{sentef2009correlations}.
 An investigation of correlations in polar-covalent insulators is important in its own right.
-The characteristic signature of the charge gap in these insulators is an order of few meV and given by inter-orbital hybridization between partially filled bands\cite{PhysRevB.80.155116, PhysRevB.78.033109}.
-The canonical example of covalent band insulators are FeSi and FeSb$_2$\cite{PhysRevLett.71.1748,PhysRevB.72.045103}.
-The temperature evolution of charge gap in these systems closes at low temperature relative to gap size and the spectral weight in the optical conductivity transfer to high-frequencies ($\approx$ 1 eV) above the gap edge.
-These two features strongly determine the role of electronic correlations in the covalent band insulators.
+The characteristic charge gap in these insulators is of the order of a few meV and given by inter-orbital hybridization between partially filled bands\cite{sentef2009correlations,kunevs2008temperature}.
+The canonical example of covalent insulators are FeSi and FeSb$_2$\cite{schlesinger1993unconventional,petrovic2005kondo}.
+The temperature evolution of the charge gap in these systems is such that it closes at a temperature which is low relative to the size of the $T=0$ gap.
+Additionally, a temperature-dependent spectral weight transfer to high frequencies ($\approx$1 eV) above the gap edge is seen in the optical conductivity.